eltiempoes/python-lottie/README.md

 Features
 --------

-Here is a list of features of the tgs python framework:
+Here is a list of features of the lottie python framework:

 * Loading compressed TGS and uncompressed lottie JSON
 * Manipulation of lottie objects